fweijers/heltec-lora-boatreadings/README.md

 ## Why this project?
-I found out the hard way that a bilge pump setup can falter, which in my case resulted in a sunken boat (sloop, in Dutch: Sloep).
+I found out the hard way that a bilge pump setup can falter, which in my case resulted in a sunken boat (sloop, in Dutch: sloep).
 My bilge pump is fed by a 12V battery, which is charged by a small solar panel.
-Usually this works fine: my solar charge controller lets ths solar panel charge the battery, and protects the battery from getting depleted below a certain level.
+Usually this works fine: my solar charge controller lets ths solar panel charge the battery, and protects the battery from getting depleted below a certain level (when there was a lot of rain and no sun and the bilge used a lot of power).
 As long as there is enough sunshine, and no electricity connection is broken due to storm, rain or bad luck, the bilge pump automatically pumps rain water out of the boat.
-Because electricy connections can break, or battery level can get too low, I needed to remotely measuremen the battery level and the bilge water level.
+Because electricy connections can break, or battery level can get too low, I needed to remotely measure the battery level and the bilge water level.

-## So what do you see?
+## How does the measurement look like?
+###No rain:
-No rain: the battery level slowly drops by a volt or so during night, and is slowly charged to nominal level during day, while the bilge water level stays the same.
+during night, the battery level slowly drops by a volt or so.
+When the sun is out, it is slowly charged to nominal level during day, while the bilge water level stays the same.

+###Rain:
-Rain: the bilge water level slowly rises until the battery level shows a sudden dip in voltage.
-After this, the bilge water level is back to nominal.
+the bilge water level in the boat slowly rises, this is seen by the "distance" getting lower, until the battery level shows a sudden dip in voltage when the bilge pump kicks in.
+After this happend, the bilge water level is back to nominal (distance = nominal again).

 ![rain](https://github.com/user-attachments/assets/691e04c9-6ebb-45cb-835e-a7ef8f7fecb4)